Population III candidates

 Format overrides may also be specified in a dictionary at the end of the tuple.

-Non-numerical values are returned as string unchanged, if allowed.
+Non-numerical values are returned as string unchanged.

 """